City of Tallahassee Coin

 During development of the UFMP, a commonly stated challenge was the lack of availability of a wide range of native species at local nurseries.
 In order to support a healthy, diverse urban forest, a wide variety of species needs to be available to purchase, both in retail and commercially for large planting projects.

-• Representatives from the nursery industry and local nurseries were included in the creation of the Tree Matrix.
+• Representatives from the nursery industry and local nurseries were included on the panel that developed the Recommended Tree List, and this list will help increase market demand for lesser-known species.

 • City departments routinely contract grow with local nurseries in order to ensure quantities of hard to obtain native pants for public planting projects and programs.